cloudring-hq/cloudring/docs/legal/cloudring-licensing-and-ownership.md

-# CloudRing Licensing and Ownership
+# #CloudRING Platform by OPENCLOUDTECH Licensing and Ownership

-CloudRing is licensed under the Elastic License 2.0 (`Elastic-2.0`).
+#CloudRING Platform by OPENCLOUDTECH is licensed under the Elastic License 2.0

-Authorship and rights are recorded separately:
+(`Elastic-2.0`).
+It is source-available software, not OSI-approved open source.

-- Iurii Trukhin <yuri@trukhin.com> is identified as author for CloudRing work created before 2025;
+That distinction is intentional: a license that blocks public cloud provider or managed-service use is not classic open source.

-- Elena Trukhina <elena@trukhin.com> is identified as author for CloudRing work created from 2025 onward;
+## Intellectual Property Owner

-- all copyright and related economic rights in CloudRing are owned and exclusively controlled by Elena Trukhina ZZP.
+#CloudRING Platform by OPENCLOUDTECH, including the CloudRING source code, source texts,

-Elena Trukhina ZZP is the only entity authorized to license, relicense, assign, commercialize, enforce, waive, or otherwise dispose of the CloudRing source code, source texts, documentation, and other authored project materials, unless a separate written agreement signed by Elena Trukhina ZZP states otherwise.
+architecture, documentation, specifications, designs, scripts, requirements, and other authored project materials in this repository, belongs to Elena Trukhina ZZP and is controlled by Elena Trukhina ZZP as the project owner and licensor, except for third-party materials and files that carry their own notices.

-Keep the underlying assignment, employment, contribution, or business records that prove Elena Trukhina ZZP owns the economic rights.
-This repository notice records the rights-holder position, but it is not a substitute for those source documents in jurisdictions that require written transfer, contract evidence, or company records.
+Elena Trukhina ZZP is the owner of the upstream platform intellectual property, the licensor for this repository, and the entity authorized to license, relicense, assign, commercialize, enforce, waive, or otherwise dispose of the project materials unless Elena Trukhina ZZP signs a separate written agreement that expressly says otherwise.

-This is a source-available license, not an OSI-approved open source license.
+## Development and Services

-That distinction is intentional: a license that blocks a field of use, such as public cloud provider or managed service operation, cannot be classic open source.
+Development, packaging, deployment assistance, support, operations, and commercial services for #CloudRING Platform by OPENCLOUDTECH are performed by Elena Trukhina ZZP.

 ## Why Elastic License 2.0

-Elastic License 2.0 is the closest fit for CloudRing's current goals:
+Elastic License 2.0 is the closest fit for the current #CloudRING Platform by OPENCLOUDTECH goals:

 - it permits free use, copying, redistribution, modification, and derivative works;